albirrkarim/mozilla-hubs-installation-detailed/README.md

 #### Now we have `key.pem` and `cert.pem` file

-In Mac OS, I don't know in windows or linux. please find it your self
+In Mac OS, I don't know in windows or Linux. please find it yourself

-Open the `cert.pem` on the tab system find that certificate then click twice and change to always trust.
+Open the `cert.pem` on the tab system find that certificate then clicks twice and change to always trust.

 ![Https mozilla hubs](/docs_img/cert.png)

-Select the `cert.pem` and `key.pem` and copy it. next step we will distribute those two file into hubs, hubs admin, spoke, dialog, and reticulum.
+Select the `cert.pem` and `key.pem` and copy it. next step we will distribute those two files into hubs, hubs admin, spoke, dialog, and reticulum.

-Oke first setting up in the reticulum.
+Oke first set up in the reticulum.

 ## 3.2 Setting https for reticulum

-On the `config/dev.exs` We must setting path for the certificate and key file.
+On the `config/dev.exs` We must be setting the path for the certificate and key file.

 ![Https mozilla hubs](/docs_img/cert_1.png)

-## 3.3 Setting https for hubs
+## 3.3 Setting HTTPS for hubs

 Paste [that](#now-we-have-keypem-and-certpem-file) file into `hubs/certs`